durandaltheta/sthread/README.md

 };
 ```

-Thread objects (as used by this library) have several advantages over raw functions.
+`st::thread`s running user objects have several advantages over system threads running raw functions.
-- The thread's message receive loop is managed by the library
-- The thread's lifecycle is managed by the library
 - Sending messages to the thread is provided by the library
+- The system thread's message receive loop is managed by the library
+- The System thread's lifecycle is managed by the library
 - Objects allow for inheritance
 - Objects allow for public enumerations and child classes to be defined as part of its namespace, which is useful for organizing what messages and message payload data types the thread will listen for.
+- Objects allow for member data to be used like local variables within the `st::thread`'s receive loop
-- Objects allow for class method definitions, instead of forcing the user to rely on lambdas, local objects or global namespace functions if further function calls are desired.
+- Objects allow for use of local namespace methods, instead of forcing the user to rely on lambdas, local objects or global namespace functions if further function calls are desired.
+- Objects enable RAII (Resource Acquisition is Initialization) semantics
-- Initialization (constructor), runtime execution (`void recv(st::message`), and deinitialization (destructor) are broken into separate functions, which I think makes them more readable.
-A thread running only a raw function requires everything be managed within that function or within child objects managed by that function.
+- Object's constructors, runtime execution (`void recv(st::message`), and destructor are broken into separate functions, which I think makes them more readable than most alternatives when dealing with system threads.

 ## Requirements
 - C++11